Looking for things to do in San Diego at night?

 Whether you are after a cheap cheerful bite at the end of a long day or something special for a fabulous evening out, San Diego has it all.

-- Native Foods Café at Genesee Plaza is a fabulous option for the vegetarians out there.
+- Native Foods Café – Located in Genesee Plaza, a fabulous option for the vegetarians out there.

-- Eddie V Prime Seafood at The Headquarters at Seaport has a great reputation for fine dining seafood and steak dishes.
+- Eddie V Prime Seafood – Located in The Headquarters at Seaport.
+They have a great reputation for fine dining seafood and steak dishes.
 Not to mention the live Jazz sessions.

-- Jyoti-Bihanga on Adams Avenue is a high end dining option for the discerning vegetarian or vegan, offering a fabulous choice and a great atmosphere.
+- Jyoti-Bihanga on Adams Avenue – a high-end dining option for the discerning vegetarian or vegan, offering a fabulous choice and a great atmosphere.